shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/2_Terminal_and_Command_Line.md

-# Prerequisite P2: The Terminal & Command Line — Making the Black Screen Friendly
+## Prerequisite P2: The Terminal & Command Line

-*The single most important practical skill for MLOps — navigating and controlling your computer by typing*
+*The single most important practical skill for MLOps is navigating and controlling your computer by typing.
+So let's make the mysterious and intimidating black screen friendly.*

 ---

 ## Introduction

-Every tool in this series — Git, DVC, Docker, Flask, FastAPI — is controlled by **typing commands** into a thing called the terminal.
+Every tool in this series such as Git, DVC, Docker, Flask, FastAPI, is controlled by **typing commands** into a thing called the terminal.
 For someone from a non-technical background, that black screen with blinking text is the single most intimidating part of getting started.
 It looks like something from a hacker movie, and one wrong move *feels* like it could break everything.

-Here's the truth: the terminal is just **another way to use your computer** — by typing instead of clicking.
+Here's the truth: the terminal is just **another way to use your computer** by typing instead of clicking.
 It's not dangerous when you understand it, and it's actually *faster and more precise* than clicking around once you're comfortable.
 This article makes the black screen feel friendly.

 We'll go slowly, explain every command, and use analogies throughout.
 By the end, you'll be able to navigate folders, run programs, and confidently follow the commands in every other article.